11 best travel companies for women-only tours for 2025

 With more than 100 women-only tours to choose from, Adventures in Good Company caters to women looking for outdoors-focused experiences (Photo: Adventures in Good Company)

-Women-owned and operated Adventures in Good Company has offered active travel groups for women since 1977.
+Women-owned and -operated Adventures in Good Company has offered active travel groups for women since 1977.
 The company offers more than 100 adventure itineraries around the world catering to “women of all ages and life stages” and led by female wilderness guides.
 Travelers on these tours tend to be women ages 40 to 70, and many are solo travelers in search of adventure with similarly inclined female companions.
-About 60 percent of travelers each year are repeat guests.
+About 60% of travelers each year are repeat guests.

-The company’s tour offerings include a Colorado horseback riding and hiking trip, a tour of Guyana’s natural wonders, a writing retreat with active elements in Maine, and an excursion through Iceland.
+The company’s tour offerings include a Wyoming horseback riding and hiking trip, a hiking and cultural excursion around Scotland, a wintertime Iceland trip in search of the Northern Lights, and a hiking trip along the coast of Portugal.
 Tour descriptions provide information on the level of physical activity the trip will entail and answer common questions you might have about both the destination and the tour itself.
+Private and custom trips are also available, allowing groups to create personalized itineraries tailored to their preferences.

 These female-only tours average about 12 people, which allows Adventures in Good Company to foster authentic and fulfilling experiences.
 Prices include all lodging, meals, transportation during the tour, gear and equipment for the activities on the itinerary, and certified and experienced guides.